Loading...

 swipeUp / swipeDown / swipeLeft / swipeRight

-The field is present and equal to true
+The field is present and equal to true if a swipe event occurred in that direction

 tapCount